scanse/sweep-3d-scanner-unity-viewer/README.md

 ## Download
 - You can clone this repository and open the cloned directory as a project in Unity.
-- Alternatively, you can download the executables from the latest release here: [https://github.com/scanse/sweep-3d-scanner-unity-viewer/releases](https://github.com/scanse/sweep-3d-scanner-unity-viewer/releases).
+- Alternatively, you can download the executables from the latest release [here](https://github.com/scanse/sweep-3d-scanner-unity-viewer/releases).

 ## Using the Viewers
 - Run the executable `Point_Cloud_Viewer.exe` or `Miniature_Point_Cloud_Viewer.exe`.